KevinMarquette/kevinmarquette.github.io/_posts/2018-01-28-Powershell-windows-defender-peasceto-powershell.md

 There are reports of a Windows Defender update flagging common PowerShell tools and modules as infected with Peasecto.A.
 We don't have a lot of information right now other than indications that PowerShellGet, MSOnline, PSScriptAnalyzer and [VSCode](https://github.com/Microsoft/vscode/issues/42284) are impacted.
 These are all false positives at this point.

 <!--more-->
 Not a lot of options other than disable defender or disable PowerShell AMSI.
 I'll update this post once I see more information on how this plays out.
-For now, I'll just share these reports in case those thread pick up traction.
+For now, I'll just share these reports in case those threads pick up traction.

 # Twitter